Keyruu/oblivion/content/Homelab/Monitoring.md

 ---
 You should first read about [[NixOS for Servers|why I love NixOS on the server]].

 I really procrastinated on setting up my monitoring stack for my homelab.
 I mean how they heck are you supposed to have an overview of all services needed for a proper monitoring stack?
 There is Grafana, Prometheus, Loki, Alertmanager, promtail, node_exporter and more.
-Every service has it's own documentation and configuration.
+Every service has its own documentation and configuration.

-This is a real pain to setup and maintain.
+This is a real pain to set up and maintain.
 But NixOS has a great solution for this.
 There are existing modules for all of these services and the configuration can be done in nix.
-This does sound weird but this has some big benefits:
+This does sound weird, but this has some big benefits:

 - You have one configuration language instead 4 different ones
 - You can reference the configuration of other services (Look at the Grafana config later on)